Metamind-Innovations/realm_task_3_3_xai_uc2/README.md

-**TODO**

 ## Pharmacogenomics (PGx) Analysis with Explainability

 This project provides explainable AI tools for analyzing pharmacogenomic phenotype predictions made by PharmCAT.
-It uses SHAP analysis to explain which genetic variants contribute to phenotype predictions and includes a fairness analyzer to detect potential biases across demographic groups.
+It uses multiple explanation methods (SHAP, LIME, and perturbation-based analysis) with a fuzzy logic system to explain which genetic variants contribute to phenotype predictions and includes a fairness analyzer to detect potential biases across demographic groups.

 ## Project Overview

 PharmCAT is a software tool that analyzes genetic data (VCF files) to predict pharmacogenomic phenotypes that influence drug metabolism and response.
-This project adds an explainability layer to understand why PharmCAT makes specific predictions and to identify potential biases in those predictions.
+This project adds an explainability layer to understand why PharmCAT makes specific predictions and to identify potential biases in those predictions

 Key components:
 1. Converting VCF genetic data to analyzable csv format.
-2. Providing explainability for PharmCAT predictions using SHAP analysis
+2. Providing explainability for PharmCAT predictions using a blend of SHAP, LIME, and perturbation-based analysis.
-3. Analyzing potential demographic bias and fairness issues in predictions
+3. Analyzing potential demographic bias and fairness issues in predictions.

 The project focuses on the key pharmacogenes: **CYP2B6, CYP2C9, CYP2C19, CYP3A5, SLCO1B1, TPMT, and DPYD.**